 Often overlooked, your attic has the potential to be more than just a place for storing Christmas decorations.
-If you’re not using your attic for anything other than storage, you’re wasting perfectly good living space.
-Many attics have plenty of room to accommodate a family’s needs.
-What distracts people from utilizing it is the absence of finished walls and a solid floor.
-The addition or conversion of a room can seem daunting.
+If you’re not using your attic for anything other than storage, you’re wasting perfectly good living space until you finish it out.
+Many homes have plenty of room upstairs to accommodate a family’s needs with an attic renovation.
+What distracts people from finishing out attic space is the absence of finished walls and a solid floor.
+This room addition or conversion of an attic can seem daunting.
 After all, not every homeowner possesses the carpentry skills needed for such a conversion.
 But, with the right information and contractor, an attic renovation can add usable space and value to your home.

 Attic Renovation Ideas

 An attic renovation can give you the ability to create a variety of different spaces for your family to utilize.
-Consider transforming your attic into a:
+Consider finishing out attic space to add a:

 - Master Suite